 Pressing this button for a longer period of time decreases the brightness of the LED 4 of the connected light bulb.

-If the brightness level is at the minimum level, the effect of turning on the light bulb might not be noticeable.
+If the brightness level is at the minimum level, you may not notice the effect of turning on the light bulb.

 - Button 3:

-When pressed while resetting the kit, enable the Sleepy End Device behavior.
+When pressed while resetting the kit, enables the Sleepy End Device behavior.

 - LED 1: